BulbEnergy/bulb-audit/content/patterns/general/wording.md

 * Add a third part to each `<title>` identifying the specific screen in the form _"Bulb — Get A Quote — [specific page description]"_.
 For example, _"Bulb — Get A Quote — Bedrooms"_ for the bedrooms screen.
 * Avoid trying to compose sentences across screens/pages.
 This will not work for many assistive technology users, and all sorts of users will simply forget what came before in the sentence.
 Try headings like _"The energy I use is"_, _"I live in a"_, and _"The number of bedrooms I have is"_.

+### Account dashboard

+* Change the login page title to something similar to _"MyBulb — Log in to your account"_.
+* Instead of changing the wording of the back button on the reading page, actually link back to the main dashboard page.
+There is no need to step back through the intermediary page.